krutibaraiya/BITShare/README.md

 # BITShare (A resource sharing portal)

 Sharing household items, sports equipment, books, medicines and so on is very common amongst the students living in hostels.
-This project aims to provide a convinient medium for sharing and borrowing of items in an organized and traceable manner.
+This project aims to provide a convenient medium for sharing and borrowing of items in an organized and traceable manner.